megaease/easeprobe/README.md

 Compiler `Go 1.18+` (Generics Programming Support)

-Use `make` to make the binary file. the target is under the `build/bin` directory
+Use `make` to build and produce the `easeprobe` binary file.
+The executable is produced under the `build/bin` directory

 ```shell
 $ make